 Applications are posted in early October and due in mid-January.

-The ideal Autry Fellow is deeply committed to advancing social equity and opportunity and is eager to support the mission of MDC—to help organizations and communities in the South close the gaps that separate people from opportunity.
+The ideal Autry Fellow is deeply committed to advancing social equity and access and is eager to support the mission of MDC—equipping Southern leaders, institutions, and communities to improve economic mobility and advance equity.

-MDC believes that each Autry Fellow has something unique and fresh to bring to MDC’s work, and, in turn, the Fellowship is provides Fellows with an experience that will enhance their understanding of social change and help place them on their own aspired path to promoting equity.
+MDC believes that each Autry Fellow has something unique and fresh to bring to MDC’s work.
+In turn, MDC provides Autry Fellows with an experience that will enhance their understanding of social change and help further them on their individual path to promoting equity.

 The Autry Fellowship celebrates the life and perpetuates the work of the late George B. Autry, founding president of MDC.
 He led MDC for 32 years with a passion for improving opportunities for people and places struggling to keep pace with economic and social change.

-- Commitment to equity issues in the South and ready to learn about the unique features of this region.
+- Commitment to equity issues in the South and eagerness to learn about the unique features of this region.

-- Meaningful direct experience with communities that are struggling.
+- Meaningful direct experience with marginalized communities that are struggling.

 - Ability to communicate and work with people of diverse backgrounds and experiences.

 - Commitment to MDC's mission.

 - Demonstrated leadership potential.